Answered By: The Library

 4. Submit your original manuscript to the journal for peer review.
 If your article is accepted, it becomes the Accepted Manuscript which is defined as “The version of a journal article that has been accepted for publication in a journal.”
 This version has been through the peer-review process and has been accepted by a journal editor.

-5. The final, definitive, citable version of your paper, which has been copyedited, typeset, and the other things that publishers do, and which has metadata applied and been allocated a DOI (Digital Object Identifier like https://doi.org/10.1109/5.771073) is the final published version which is called Version of Record (VoR).
+5. The final, definitive, citable version of your paper, which has been copyedited, typeset, and the other things that publishers do, and which has metadata applied and been allocated a DOI (Digital Object Identifier like https://doi.org/10.1109/5.771073) is the final published version which is called Version of Record (VoR)

 6. Copyright for the Accepted Manuscript and Version of Record is decided by you and/or the publisher depending on their policies and which agreement you sign.

-7. You either choose a Transfer your Copyright Agreement or a Licence to Publish with the publisher where you may or may not hold copyright for your journal article depending on the publisher, or retain copyright by purchasing an Open Access Licence (typically one of the six Creative Common Licence to publish the article).
+7. You either choose a Transfer your Copyright Agreement or a Licence to Publish with the publisher where you may or may not hold copyright for your journal article depending on the publisher, or retain copyright by purchasing an Open Access Licence (typically one of the six Creative Common Licences to publish the article).

 8. An Open Access Agreement usually has a processing fee which the publisher decides.